AY2526S1-CS2103T-T16-4/tp/docs/DeveloperGuide.md

 * 2a.
 Donor ID is invalid.
     * 3a1.
 BloodNet shows an error message.
+    * Use case returns to step 2.

+* 2b.
+Donor has one or more existing donation records.
+    * Admin staff deletes donation records of user ([UC10](#use-case-uc10---delete-a-blood-donation-record)).
-    * Use case returns to step 3.
+    * Use case returns to step 2.

 ---